quef/team-bundle/README.md

 ## Configuration

 You need to enable the bundle in the Kernel.
-It must be add be Symfony Security Bundle.
+It must be add before Symfony Security Bundle.